ggeorgovassilis/spring-rest-invoker/README.md

 @HeaderParam	// Pass argument (string) value as HTTP header
 @BeanParam	// Pass argument as JSON in the request body.
 If a @QueryParam has been specified, then encode it with that JSON field name
 @FormParam	// Pass argument as multipart form request.
 Mandatory argument can be blank
+@Headers	// Non-standard annotation which adds HTTP headers to request
 ```

 ## F.A.Q.